documentationfor yFiles for HTML 3.0.0.1

 yFiles for HTML supports also loading and saving graphs using the graph exchange format GraphML.
 GraphML is an XML based graph exchange format which supports reading and writing the structural information of a graph.
 Additionally, yFiles for HTML stores the visual and geometric information of a graph in this format.

-Although the built-in support for GraphML and JSON provides a convenient way to read and write complete graphs including additional graph-related information it is not mandatory use either of them.
-It is always possible to parse a custom data format and build the graph accordingly using the creation methods introduced in chapter IGraph.For instance, if you have already established a custom format for your business model data it might be more convenient to read and write the business model using your existing parsers and writers and build the graph based on the business model after or during parsing.
+Although the built-in support for GraphML and JSON provides a convenient way to read and write complete graphs, including additional graph-related information, it is not mandatory to use either of them.
+You can always parse a custom data format and build the graph accordingly using the creation methods introduced in the IGraph chapter.For example, if you have already established a custom format for your business model data, it might be more convenient to read and write the business model using your existing parsers and writers and build the graph based on the business model after or during parsing.

 JSON

-JSON is a very common data format used to pass data along in JavaScript.
-Due to its flexible structure, it can store information about the graph structure as well as additional data which can be used to add labels, style the graph elements or provide additional information for the layout or analysis algorithms.
+JSON is a common data format for exchanging data in JavaScript.
+Its flexible structure allows storing information about the graph’s structure, as well as additional data for labels, styles, layout, or analysis algorithms.

 Loading Graphs from JSON

-The section Creating a Graph from Business Data shows a convenient way to build a graph from JSON data with yFiles for HTML.
+The section Creating a Graph from Business Data describes how to conveniently build a graph from JSON data with yFiles for HTML.

-The yFiles for HTML package contains a multistep code tutorial on how to use the GraphBuilder, starting with the first step: Creating a graph from business data.
+The yFiles for HTML package contains a multi-step code tutorial on using the GraphBuilder, starting with: Creating a graph from business data.

-The following example shows how the load JSON data from a URL and GraphBuilder to populate the graph with nodes and edges.
+The following example shows how to load JSON data from a URL and GraphBuilder to populate the graph with nodes and edges.

 nodes: [{ id: 0 }, { id: 1 }],